NikPotapov/BooksProject/README.md

 Move the both input csv files to a specific directory: booking/files/

-Run the project use coomand: python manage.py runserver
+Run the project use command: python manage.py runserver